Post

 Food sources vs. supplements

-You can get all the antioxidants you need from eating a healthy diet containing a variety of antioxidant rich foods.
+You can get all the antioxidants you need from eating a healthy diet containing a variety of antioxidant-rich foods.
 While a supplement may contain only one type of antioxidant, foods contain several hundred forms, making it the better choice.

 Tips for increasing the antioxidants in your diet: